Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Office, dispatch, warehouse, service-bay, and yard coordination under one site plan
+Office, dispatch, warehouse, service-bay, and yard coordination under one Georgetown site plan — with the service-center layout reviewed against actual vehicle types, crew sizes, and daily operational patterns before structural packages are released

-Office, dispatch, warehouse, service-bay, and yard coordination under one site plan.
+Office, dispatch, warehouse, service-bay, and yard coordination under one Georgetown site plan — with the service-center layout reviewed against actual vehicle types, crew sizes, and daily operational patterns before structural packages are released.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Support-building systems and access planning tied to how the operation actually runs
+Support-building systems and access planning tied to how the Georgetown operation actually runs — shop lighting for detailed work, compressed air distribution through service bays, customer parking separated from crew vehicle circulation

-Support-building systems and access planning tied to how the operation actually runs.
+Support-building systems and access planning tied to how the Georgetown operation actually runs — shop lighting for detailed work, compressed air distribution through service bays, customer parking separated from crew vehicle circulation.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Paving, drainage, and service-route decisions aligned to vehicle frequency and load.
+Georgetown paving, drainage, and service-route decisions aligned to vehicle frequency and load — daily service vehicle traffic on limestone terrain requires engineered pavement sections and drainage management for Edwards Aquifer recharge zone parcels.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover planning that supports a cleaner move from construction to daily service work
+Turnover planning that supports a cleaner Georgetown move from construction to daily service work — utilities live, service bays functional, compressed air commissioned, and yard paving completed before the first crew vehicle parks

-Turnover planning that supports a cleaner move from construction to daily service work.
+Turnover planning that supports a cleaner Georgetown move from construction to daily service work — utilities live, service bays functional, compressed air commissioned, and yard paving completed before the first crew vehicle parks.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.